kuzzleio/documentation-old/src/sdk-reference/user/get-profileids.md

 }
 ```

-Returns the list of profile identifiers associated to this user.
+Returns the list of profile identifiers associated with this user.

 ---

-## Return value
+## Return Value

-Returns an array of strings of associated profile identifiers
+Returns an array of strings, each a profile identifier associated with this user.